LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/22/numCalls.md

 Category: Data Struct and Algo Analysis in C
 Tags: math, call-stack, recursion

 This is MAW 3.24:

-    If the recursive rotuine in Section 2.4 used to compute Fibonacci numbers is run for N = 50, is stack space likely to run out?
-    Why or why not?
+> If the recursive rotuine in Section 2.4 used to computeFibonacci numbers is run for N = 50, is stack space likely to run out?Why or why not?

 ```{c}
 unsigned long